He’s sitting in the car, cigarette in his hand hanging out the window.

 His head jerks up, nobody was there, then I’m there, “Shit, scared the fuck out of me.
 If I had a gun, you could be dead.”

 “If you had a gun you would be disarmed by now.”

 “You’re here to take pictures.
 But not pictures of anything happening around here.
 You’re here to follow one of our actors to wherever they’re staying and make a nuisance of yourself.
 Fishing for boyfriends, nudes, whatever titillates the celeb rag crowd.”

 “So what?
 I gotta right to…”

-The palm hell of my hand comes down on his elbow, which is draped over the door.
-There’s a satisfying crunch, he drops the cigarette and makes a loud…something…painful anyway.
+I snatch his wrist, the palm heel of my hand comes down on his elbow, which is draped over the door.
+He drops the cigarette and makes a loud…something…painful anyway.

 My owl claws wrap around his neck, my thumb deep in the crevice just above the sternum, the suprasternal notch.
 It’s really painful, press on it and find out.

 “Gaack, gag,” Fedders is having difficulty with coherence, I let him go, he chokes out a few coughs.

 “I could have…” gasp, cough, “you arrested,” cough.. “for assault.”

 “Go for it.
 My version is you mentioned a gun and I feared for my life.
 Cops get away with that crap all the time.
 Who are they going to believe, a hot woman or a strung out loser still stupid enough to smoke.
 Maybe I’ll tell them I feared for my life because you threatened me with second hand smoke.
 It’s California, land of the PC.”